Chart Color Schemes

 Infrastructure

-Officer has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Officer has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects likely to impact the area.
-Major initiatives include Arcadia Estate, Officer Residential Development - Olio, Arbor Officer, and Officer Fields.
-The following details projects likely to be most relevant.
+AreaSearch has identified 22 projects likely impacting the area.
+Notable ones are Arcadia Estate, Officer Residential Development-Olio, Arbor Officer, and Officer Fields.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.